 Lunch was also an offering of snacks such as quiches and sandwiches.
 And there was also a further spread of cold meat, green salads and pasta salads.
 We found the lunch light, refreshing and very tasty.

 At around 7pm, guests start to gather around the camp fire for a drink.
 The chef then announces dinner.
 Dinner consisted of three courses, usually a soup or salad starter, perhaps a barbeque or traditional Swahili dish for the main course, and then a deliciously rich desert.

 Cost of meal e.g. lunch: Included

-Drinks included: Drinks are included, except for champagne and certain imported wines and spirits.
+Drinks included: Most drinks are included.
+Champagne and certain imported wines and spirits are extra.

-Further dining info: Tea and coffee is brought to the rooms.
+Further dining info: Tea and coffee is brought to the tents.

 Wildlife safaris: Olakira Camp is a semi-permanent tented camp that moves twice a year, in order to optimize its location for the migration.
 With careful planning (talk to us about this), this can be the perfect base from which to witness one of nature's greatest spectacles.See more ideas for Wildlife safaris in Tanzania

 Property’s age restrictions: A 6-plus age restriction is sometimes applied at the Ndutu site.